dgp1130/blog/src/www/posts/ctor.md

 ### Inheritance

-While these initial examples work quite well for simple cases, they do not handle inheritence, which brings its own set of requirements.
+While these initial examples work quite well for simple cases, they do not handle inheritance, which brings its own set of requirements.

-The first issue with inheritence is that by calling a superclass' factory, the object has already been instantiated.
+The first issue with inheritance is that by calling a superclass' factory, the object has already been instantiated.
 This makes abstract classes impossible, and requires concrete superclasses to be extended *after* they have been constructed, which does not make a whole lot of sense.
 This problems comes from